TnTech-ECE/F25_Team4_SmartGolfVisor/HUD_Detailed_Design.md

 After initialization, the text containing the swing data metrics, shot direction, and coaching suggestions is sent to the **SSD1309 driver chip** through the SPI MOSI line.
 The **U8G2.h** graphics library is used to simplify rendering and eliminates the need to manually manage font bitmaps and low-level addressing.
 High-level functions are used from this library such as **u8g2.setFont()** which selects the font style and size, allowing for an adjustment of appearance and readibility of the text on the display, **u8g2.drawStr(x,y,"text")** to draw a string at a specified coordinate on the display internal buffer, **u8g2.clearBuffer()** to clear the internal buffer, and **u8g2.sendBuffer()** to push buffer contents to the OLED.
 These functions will be used to ensure the text is correctly displayed providing a clear and responsive heads-up interface for the user.

 To comply with **ANSI/HFES 100-2007 usability guidelines** [4], the HUD will ensure legibility and minimal cognitive load by using sans-serif fonts at least 8-10 pixels high for a typical visor viewing distance of 40-60 cm, with consistent spacing and high contrast to maximize clarity under outdoor lighting.
 To avoid overwhelming the golfer, the interface shall present no more than 3-5 data elements at a time, grouped locally and sequenced temporally to cycle through three sets of metrics.
-Ball speed and ball distance are shown first, followed by launch angle and spin rate, and then smash factor with shot direction.
+Ball speed and ball distance are shown first, followed by launch angle and back spin, and then side spin with a coaching suggestion.
 Each set of metrics shall remain visible for approximately 5 seconds, providing sufficient time for the golfer to scan and interpret the information before the display advances.
-The coaching suggestion will be displayed with each group.
 The active display content will also be constrained to no more than 15% of the total 128x64 screen area ensuring no obstruction of the golfer's field of view.

 Ensuring **ISO 15004-2 ophthalmic safety standards** [5] compliance with a transparent OLED display is highly achievable becasue these panels emit primarily in the visible spectrum with negligible UV and IR output, meaning the main safety lever is controlling visible irradiance.
 The display will enforce this through capping the contrast register to limit peak luminance, but the cap will be calibrated to remain high enough for clear visibility in an outdoor environment.
 The active pixel area of no more than 15% of the 128x64 matrix and metrics sets sequenced at 5 seconds reduce cumulative exposure.
 Together, these measures confirm that the HUD delivers swing metrics and coaching suggestions safely, without risk of ocular strain or photobiological hazard during prolonged use.